okeefm/airmath/README.txt

+This application is (currently) a proof-of-concept application for the "Air Math" concept; one that allows users to draw simple mathematical formulae in the air, and have them evaluated by the application.

 CAGE is a gesture recognition designed for the the eZ430-Chronos wristwatch.
 This system allows users to make gestures using their hand (equipped with a wristwatch) that control their PC.
 The system consists of a library for